Ngambarde/user-manuals-rag/README.md

+# This project is currently under developement, but please feel free to take a look!
+## Some features may not work optimally and will be improved

-# Company RAG Project
+# Equipment RAG Project

-This project is a Retrieval-Augmented Generation (RAG) system to assist in troubleshooting, setup, and information retrieval for our current equipment
+This project is a Retrieval-Augmented Generation (RAG) system to assist in troubleshooting, setup, and information retrieval for equipment based on user manuals and work instructions.

 ## Setup